Concertina

 A concertina is a free-reed musical instrument, like the various accordions and the harmonica.
 It consists of expanding and contracting bellows, with buttons (or keys) usually on both ends, unlike accordion buttons, which are on the front.

 The concertina was developed independently in both England and Germany.
 The English version was invented in 1829 by Sir Charles Wheatstone, while Carl Friedrich Uhlig introduced the German version five years later, in 1834.
-Various forms of concertini are used for classical music, for the traditional musics of Ireland, England, and South Africa, and for tango and polka music.
+Various forms of concertina are used for classical music, for the traditional music of Ireland, England, and South Africa, and for tango and polka music.

+The concertina has historically been a favorite instrument among people who travel often (due to its small and compact size), leading it to be a common instrument among soldiers, sailors, and cowboys.
+One was even brought aboard Robert Peary's 1891 expedition of the Greenland Arctic.
+Despite the pop-culture association of the concertina with the Golden Age of Piracy, the concertina was invented approximately 100 years after the heyday of piracy in the North Atlantic.

 Systems

-The word concertina refers to a family of hand-held bellows-driven free reed instruments constructed according to various systems, which differ in terms of keyboard layout, and whether individual buttons (keys) produce the same (unisonoric) or different (bisonoric) notes with changes in the direction of air pressure.
+Concertinas are members of a family of hand-held bellows-driven free reed instruments constructed according to various systems which differ in terms of keyboard layout and whether individual buttons (keys) produce the same (unisonoric) or different (bisonoric) notes with changes in the direction of air pressure.

 Because the concertina was developed nearly contemporaneously in England and Germany, systems can be broadly divided into English, Anglo-German, and German types.
-To a player proficient in one of these systems, a concertina of a different system may be quite unfamiliar.
+To a player proficient in one of these systems, a concertina of a different system will be quite unfamiliar.

-English and Duet concertina
+English and Duet concertinas

 The English concertina and the Duet concertina bear similarities in history and construction.
 Both systems generally play a chromatic scale and are unisonoric, with each key producing the same note whether the bellows are being pushed or pulled.
 Both of these English instruments are smaller than German concertinas, and are usually hexagonal in shape, though occasionally featuring 8, 10, or 12 sides.
 The English system alternates the notes of the scale between two hands, enabling rapid melodies.
 The duet system features the lower notes on the left, and higher notes on the right, facilitating the playing of interlaced harmonies and melodies.

 The English concertina is credited to Sir Charles Wheatstone, who first patented such a design in 1829 in Great Britain.
 Wheatstone was also the first to patent a duet concertina, in 1844.